 The East-West Metro Underground Twin Tunnel project is the 10.8km-long underground section of the East-West Metro project in Kolkata, India.
 The section includes two underground twin metro rail tunnels, one east-bound and one west-bound.

-The East-West Metro project is a 16.6km under-construction metro rail line connecting the two cities of Kolkata and Howrah.
-The line will be underground for 10.8km and elevated for the remaining 5.8km.
+The East-West Metro Corridor project is a 16.6km under-construction metro rail line connecting the two cities of Kolkata and Howrah.
+The elevated section of the corridor will cover a length of 5.8km.

 Design and construction of India’s first underwater tunnel

 The tunnel will have an internal diameter of 5.55m and an external diameter of 6.1m.
 The spacing between the tunnels will be 16.1m centre-to-centre.